moi15moi/FontCollector/README.md

   --collect-draw-fonts
                         If specified, FontCollector will collect the font used by the draw.
-For more detail when this is usefull, see: https://github.com/libass/libass/issues/617
+For more detail when this is usefull, see: https://github.com/libass/libass/issues/617 --dont-convert-variable-to-collection
+                        If specified, FontCollector won't convert variable font to a font collection. see: https://github.com/libass/libass/issues/386
+  --logging [LOGGING], -log [LOGGING]
+                        Destination path of log.
+If it isn't specified, it will be YYYY-MM-DD--HH-MM-SS_font_collector.log.
 ```
 ## Examples
 Recover fonts from 2 .ass files and save them in the current folder